Hongyu-Z/ShortUrlApp/README.md

 A few ideas to consider for improvement are:
    1. store the events and do batch writes once every second or so.
    2. instead of storing a new row for each event record, we can only store and update the count for each short url.
+2. Error handling is very limited.
+Most errors are considered invalid request and return 400.
-2. For easier distribution and deployment, a container like Docker can be used.
+3. For easier distribution and deployment, a container like Docker can be used.